Skip to main content

 Bodies for the evaluation of the education system in the Autonomous Communities

-Some Autonomous Communities have set up specific institutions for the evaluation of the education system.
-In some others, this type of evaluation is carried out by units of the education administration which are not exclusively devoted to this activity.
+Some autonomous communities have set up specific bodies for the evaluation of the education system.
+In some others, this type of evaluation is undertaken by units of the education authority that are not exclusively devoted to this activity.

-The main functions of these bodies in the non-university area in all the Autonomous Communities are:
+The main functions of these bodies in the non-university area in all autonomous communities are as follows:

-• implementation of the general assessments of the education system and the development and monitoring of diagnostic assessments in the fourth year of primary education and in the second year of compulsory secondary education;
+• the implementation of the general evaluations of the education system and the development and monitoring of diagnostic evaluations in the fourth year of primary education and in the second year of compulsory secondary education;

-• cooperation in the implementation of the National System of Education Indicators.
+• the cooperation in the implementation of the National System of Education Indicators.

-Furthermore, the educational authorities entrust other functions to these bodies:
+In addition, education authorities entrust these other functions to these bodies:

 • the drafting of reports;